Pickles Pickled vegetables

 • Wasabizuke (wasabi)

-Depending on the preparation method and the vegetables used, the Tsukemono has its own name.
-Here you will find the most popular variants.
-Try them out and find your favorite!
+Depending on the preparation method and vegetable used, Tsukemono has its own name.
+Here you’ll find the most popular varieties.
+Try them all and find your favorite!

 Umeboshi

-Umeboshi are pickled plums that have a very special taste.
-They are sweet, sour and salty at the same time - really delicious.
-In Germany this specialty is called "salt plum", although it is more comparable to apricots.
-But I will go into more detail about this in a separate post.
+Umeboshi are pickled plums with a very unique taste.
+They are sweet, sour, and salty at the same time – truly delicious.
+In Germany, this specialty is called “salt plum,” although they’re actually closer to apricots.
+But I’ll go into more detail about that in a separate article.

 Umeboshi